ARUtools/ARUtools/CODE_DESIGN.md

   they must be `enquo()`d before use in other functions (like `nse_name()`, or `quo_is_null()` for example).
 Therefore in those cases they are `enquo()`d right at the start of the function (e.g., `sample_recordings()`)
+- NSE col names with default values must be declared in the .onLoad function of `ARUtools-package.R` to avoid NOTES

 ## Regular Expression patterns
 - Patterns that are expected to vary (i.e file names) have helper functions